 Point of Interest: Betty's Soul Food Restaurant and Barbeque where politicians, celebrities, and everyday folks enjoy hefty portions of soul food.

 African-American Research Library and Cultural Center: In league with the Schomberg Library in New York City, AARLCC is located in the Sistrunk Corridor adjacent to the Urban League of Broward County empowerment campus and presents Smithsonian programs, state-of-the-art exhibits blending humanities and technology, and historical, artistic and cultural events.

 Point of Interest: Special Collections houses artifacts, genealogy research, oral histories, and African American and Caribbean history.

 More than 120 countries are represented in Greater Fort Lauderdale / Broward County today and more than 60 languages are spoken.
 The area is vying for number one in the country when it comes to diversity.
 Black residents makeup almost one quarter of the population - in large part because of the influx of Caribbean immigrants from Jamaica, Haiti, and Trinidad - and Hispanics are the fastest growing ethnic group, comprising over 15% of the population.

 Greater Fort Lauderdale leads in the state in diversity and growth and, here, the past continues to be a present day experience.

-Kitty Oliver is an educator, television producer, author, and founder of the Race and Change Oral History Collection; visit kittyoliveronline.com.
-See her latest project on Ron Howard's "Eight Days A Week: The Touring Years."
+Dr. Kitty Oliver is a South Florida educator, television producer, author, and founder of the Race and Change Oral History Collection; visit kittyoliveronline.com.
+See her historical perspective on Florida in Ron Howard's award winning documentary “The Beatles: Eight Days A Week-The Touring Years."